pygame-community/pygame-ce/docs/reST/ref/geometry.rst

       **This module is a work in progress.
 Refrain from relying on any features provided by this module, as they are subject to change or removal without prior notice.**

-   | :sl:`pygame module for the Circle, Rect, and Polygon objects`
+   | :sl:`pygame module for the Circle, Line, and Polygon objects`

 .. currentmodule:: pygame